mayankpatel202/Vet-Prep-Form/VetPREPFORM/vet_prep_form.md

 ##### !question

-Are you planning to join a Hack Reactor immersive? if so, when?
+Are you planning to join a Hack Reactor coding bootcamp? if so, when?

 ##### !end-question

 ##### !options

 * I am not planning to join a Hack Reactor immersive program.
-* I am hoping to join the next upcoming immersive and preparing for my TAA now.
+* I am hoping to join the next upcoming bootcamp start date and preparing for my TAA now.
 * I would like to join Hack Reactor in the next 3-6 months.
 * I would like to join Hack Reactor in 6-12 months.
-* I am curious about coding, but I'm not sure when I'll join the Hack Reactor immersive, but I do want to join.
+* I am curious about coding, but I'm not sure when I'll join the Hack Reactor bootcamp, but I do want to join.

 ##### !end-options